qiaoran-abbate/NSynthClassificationRNNs/README.md

 This section contains the details regarding network architectures and hyperparameters used to achieve the best result.
 See the following table for comparison.

+# Discussion

+## What does the visualization tell us about the behavior of the LSTM and BLSTM classifiers, and their ability to discriminate between the instrument families?
+Both LSTM and BLSTM are able to classify instrument families with lesser variety pretty well, such as String, Vocal, and so on.
+However, they struggle with similar looking samples, such as keyboard and brass.
+BLSTM especially struggle with samples that might have a symmetrical shape.
+The keyboard class is one such example, since the ending of it looks similar, in some case, as the beginning of a bass sample.

+## How do the LSTM and BLSTM compare in terms of speed and accuracy compared to your best network from project1?
+BLSTM is a lot slower compared to LSTM, due to the additional complexity.
+BLSTM achieved 63.696%, which is about 1% less than LSTM, that achieved 64.844%.
+The different is not significant but does prove the point that in machine learning, or a less complicated model sometimes performs better than a complex model.
+The right fit is the key.

+## What in your RNN network designs seems to have led to the results obtained?
+How might they be changed to improve the results?
+Having an Adam optimizer in the gradient descent process definitely helped the model to learn better.
+Also, adding additional layers within the RNNs (from 2 layers to 3 layers) helped to improve the accuracy for about 3%.
+We read online that Tanh activation function is often used in RNNs, but adding it to the model did not change the result much.
+The loss over epoch figure does suggest that the model had overfitted, so given the opportunity, we’d like to adopt weight decay, bigger batch size to improve it.
+Also, having the entire 4 seconds as sample might yield a better result.

+## Additional Comments/Summary
+In this project, we had to first familiarize ourselves with the RNNs, and how to reshape the tensors to match the network.
+Then we tweaked the parameters to improve its accuracy.
+Notably, changing the optimizer for gradient descent from SGD to Adam made the biggest difference.
+Which can be explained by the fact that Adam optimizer allows for a dynamic momentum in proportion to the gradient magnitude.
+Hence, when a model had steep slopes, Adam optimizer helps the model to descend further into the valley, aka the local or global minima.

+Overall this project allowed us to have a better understanding of how RNNs such as LSTM and BLSTM work both theoretically and practically.
+When compared to project 1, the model did achieve a better accuracy.
+It theoretically makes sense since music notes are time-dependent data, naturally, RNNs should perform better.
+However, others have achieved similar or better accuracy in their convolutional models.
+It is possible that we haven’t explored all the best parameter to really optimize the LSTM or the BLSTM models.
+Not to mention, we are currently studying 1 second of the audio file rather than 4.
+In the future, we’d like to look at increasing the number of layers and incorporate more seconds of the music notes.